 As a former Facebook executive said, “The tools that we have created are starting to erode the social fabric of how society works”

 The EU is planning to adopt a risk-based approach, where AI would experience a very light touch where the possibility of harm is low, and more significant regulation or an outright ban where the potential for harm is high.

 For example, a marketing chatbot would simply need to disclose to a user that they are interacting with a machine and not a human being.
 On the other hand, applications such as credit scoring or employment screening would be subject to strict oversight.
 Social scoring, similar to what China has adopted, would be banned outright.

 While some might argue that there is enough regulation around data and privacy, the excesses of Facebook (recently rebranded as Meta) and others in recent years – and the concomitant impact on liberal democracy – have demonstrated that AI cannot simply be left to the free markets.
 As one former Facebook executive, Chamath Palihapitiya, has said, “The tools that we have created today are starting to erode the social fabric of how society works.”

 Implementing the future

 My colleagues and I continue to wrestle with how we can embed these ideas into the new enterprises that are being generated by innovators at Imperial and elsewhere.

-Our AI Ventures MBA module and AI Startups & Innovation programme embed exercises and frameworks to sensitize students to the risks and implications of what they are doing, and we have proposed an even broader framework around creating a systematic means of enforcing trusted AI.
+Our AI Ventures programme embeds exercises and frameworks to sensitize our students to the risks and implications of what they are doing, and we have proposed an even broader toolkit to deliver a systematic means of enforcing trusted AI.
 Much remains to be done.